cloudymax/Unity-References/Splines/README.md

 # Spline Tools

-A novel system for crating animations and pathing using Splines/bezier curves in the Unity 3D engine
+A novel system for crating animations and pathing using Splines/bezier curves in the Unity 3D engine.
+Originally developed to compliment the FOE MMO/MOBA combat systems.
+A version of the complete project is available [here](https://github.com/deserializeme/Game-Projects/tree/main/combat_system)

 ## [Inspiration](https://www.youtube.com/watch?v=rXLH0nkgkbc)
 Warning: depicts some anime violence - skip to 1:30 to bypass.